andreamoleri/DataArchitecture/Relazione.md

 Cassandra's architecture ensures high availability, fault tolerance, and scalability through its distributed nature, replication strategies, and efficient data management protocols.
 It allows users to manage consistency and availability trade-offs, making it suitable for various use cases requiring fast and reliable data access.

-## Data Modeling
+## Data Representation
-### MongoDB Data Modeling
+### MongoDB Data Representation

-Data modeling is a fundamental aspect of database design, as it serves the purpose of the structuring of data storage and the delineation of relationships among various entities within the data.
+Data representation is a fundamental aspect of database design, as it serves the purpose of the structuring of data storage and the delineation of relationships among various entities within the data.
 It serves as a blueprint for organizing information within a database.
 We refer to the organization of data inside a database as a 'Schema'.
-When data modeling with MongoDB, it is advisable to conceptualize the application itself: its functionalities, the data it will handle, user data access patterns, and the data elements critical to the project's objectives.
+When data representation with MongoDB, it is advisable to conceptualize the application itself: its functionalities, the data it will handle, user data access patterns, and the data elements critical to the project's objectives.
 Addressing these questions aids in understanding the form of the data, its relationships, and the necessary tools for implementation.
 A robust data